Vessel Type

 The hangar facility and the light vehicle deck are co-located between the flight deck and the accommodation deck.
 It can accommodate up to eight medium-sized helicopters.
 The storage capacity expands up to 18 medium-sized helicopters when the light vehicle deck is also used.

-The Canberra Class LHDs is equipped with a Saab 9LV combat management system (CMS).
+The Canberra Class LHDs are equipped with the Saab 9LV combat management system (CMS).
 The system performs threat evaluation, engagement planning and weapon-assignment missions.
-Elbit Systems was awarded a contract in October 2012 for supplying Battle Management Systems (BMS) to be integrated into landing craft aboard the LHDs.
+Elbit Systems was awarded a contract in October 2012 for supplying Battle Management Systems (BMS) to be integrated into landing craft on board the LHDs.

 Each Canberra class ship is armed with four 20mm automated guns, six 12.7mm machine guns, an anti-torpedo towed defence system, and Nulka active missile decoy system.

 The sensor suite contains a Sea Giraffe 3D air search radar, helicopter control and surface radar, and navigation radar.
-Other systems include Sagem infrared search and track (IRST) System, and Rafael gun and electro-optical sight (EOS) system.
+Other systems include Sagem infrared search and track (IRST) System, as well as a Rafael gun and electro-optical sight (EOS) system.

 The Canberra Class LHD is powered by a combined diesel and gas turbine (CODAG) propulsion system integrating LM 2500 gas turbine and two MAN 16V32/40 diesel generators.
 The ship is also equipped with two Siemens azimuth thrusters and two bow thrusters.

 The shipboard power is supplied by a Progener-Mitsubishi S16MPTA 1,350kW emergency diesel generator.
-The propulsion system provides a maximum speed of 20k and a range of 6,000nm.
+The propulsion system provides a maximum speed of 20k and range of 6,000nmi.

 The ship can accommodate up to 1,400 personnel, including 400 ship’s company and 1,000 embarked troops.

-The crew accommodation facilities are located in the main accommodation deck and crew cabins, messing, medical rooms, galley, office spaces and recreation facilities.
+The crew accommodation facilities are located in the main accommodation deck along with crew cabins, messing, medical rooms, galley, office spaces and recreation facilities.